GGL Resources (CVE:GGL) Trading Up 42.9% – Still a Buy?

 GGL Resources Corp.
-(CVE:GGL – Get Free Report) shares rose 42.9% during mid-day trading on Tuesday .
+(CVE:GGL – Get Free Report)’s stock price traded up 42.9% during mid-day trading on Tuesday .
 The stock traded as high as C$0.05 and last traded at C$0.05.
-Approximately 113,500 shares were traded during mid-day trading, an increase of 329% from the average daily volume of 26,464 shares.
+113,500 shares changed hands during mid-day trading, an increase of 329% from the average session volume of 26,464 shares.
 The stock had previously closed at C$0.04.

 GGL Resources Corp. engages in the acquisition, exploration, and evaluation of mineral properties in Canada and the United States.
 It explores for gold, copper, and silver deposits, as well as diamonds.
 The company holds interests in the McConnell Creek project located in the Omineca Mining Division of British Columbia; the Providence Greenstone Belt located in the northeast of Yellowknife, Slave Craton; and the Nevada Lithium project consists of various lithium sediment bearing mining claims in Nevada.